Don’t Make These Mistakes During Your Home Inspection

 Earnest Money:

 Earnest money is a deposit made by the buyer to show their serious intent to purchase a property.
 It is typically held in escrow until the transaction is finalized and counts towards your down payment total.
 While the amount can vary, a good rule of thumb is 1-3% of the home’s purchase price.
 First-time buyers should be aware of the local market and consider it a factor in making a “strong” offer.
-Your Realtor will help guide you through this, taking your unique goals and financial situation into account.
-Luckily, buyers are protected at key points throughout a real estate transaction (your Realtor will tell you what these are) and as long as you’re within key contingency triggers/dates, your earnest money may be refunded.
+Your Realtor will help guide you, taking your unique goals and financial situation into account, as well as the current market and seller motivations.
+Luckily, buyers are protected at key points throughout a real estate transaction and as long as you’re within your contingency triggers/dates, your earnest money may be refunded if you end up needing to walk away (we don’t see this happen very often with our clients!).
 That being said, if a deal falls through outside of those key milestones, earnest money may be at risk.

 Loan-to-Value (LTV) Ratio: